Honeypot in Cyber Security

 Summary

 Honeypots are a valuable tool for organizations of all sizes looking to strengthen their cybersecurity posture.
 By understanding their capabilities and limitations, security teams can leverage honeypots to gain valuable insights into attacker behavior, identify vulnerabilities, and proactively defend their systems.
-Remember, honeypots are most effective when used as part of a layered security strategy that includes firewalls, intrusion detection systems, and other security controls.
+Remember, honeypots are most effective when used as part of a layered security strategy that includes intrusion detection systems, network security testing, controls for suspicious DoS attack activity, and careful whitelist and blacklist rules.